 (Mae) Ura Mawashi Geri – (Mae) Mawashi Geri

 Use either the front or rear leg to strike with a Heel Hook kick to the opponent at angle 1.
 Bend but do not return the kicking knee and then use the same leg to strike with a Mawashi Geri.
-This combination is most commonly used when kicking to the head, but could be used as a high-low impact combination.
+This combination is most commonly used when kicking to the head but could be used as a high-low impact combination.

-This is a hard kick to do while maintaining good balance.
+This is a hard kick to do while maintaining your balance.
 Start by kicking low so that you maintain good balance throughout.
 Over time your elevation and balance will naturally improve without much conscious effort.

 If the back leg is kicking then this combination would be Ura Mawashi Geri -Mawashi Geri.
 If the front leg is kicking then this would be Mae Ura Mawashi Geri – Mae Mawashi Geri.
 The nomenclature can be a little confusing since if the back leg is used, then the second kick would technically be using what is then the front leg.
-But since this leg will return back to its original position it will still be considered the back leg.
+But since this leg will return to its original position it will still be considered the back leg.

 Mikazuki Geri – Yoko Kekomi Geri

-Often used to brush a weapon or arm aside and then strike with power at the opponent, the Crescent to Side Thrust involves delivery of a Mikazuki Geri followed immediately by a Yoko Kekomi Geri using the same leg.
+Often used to brush a weapon or arm aside and then strike with power at the opponent, the Crescent to Side Thrust involves the delivery of a Mikazuki Geri followed immediately by a Yoko Kekomi Geri using the same leg.
 The back leg normally initiates the kick, but the front leg might be used in some circumstances.

 The critical part of this kick is the rotation and pedestal leg (foot) position change needed to accomplish the second kick.
 As the first kick completes the knee is returned to a position just forward of your navel.
 The shin of this leg is held to position the heel so it points at the target.
-As the knee is retracted to this position your pedestal foot should rotate to face angel 2 allowing your torso to rotate so that your shoulders are generally aligned along the octagon angles 1 and 2 axis and your heel points at your target.
-The Yoko Kekomi Geri is then extended such that a further rotation of the hips and shoulders helps derive additional power for the kick.
+As the knee is retracted to this position your pedestal foot should rotate to face angel 2 allowing your torso to rotate so that your shoulders are generally aligned along with the octagon 1-2 axis and your heel points at your target.
+The Yoko Kekomi Geri is then extended such that further rotation of the hips and shoulders helps derive additional power for the kick.

 You should note that this same combination might be delivered as a Mikazuki Geri – Yoko Geri pairing.